-I still have moments where I'm incredibly insecure and feel ashamed of all of the things I put my family through.
+I still have moments where I'm incredibly insecure and feel ashamed of all of the things I put my family through, especially during my cocaine overdose relapse.
 I have days where I'm so full of anxiety, sadness, and anger that I just don't want to get out of bed.
 What I'd like to do is get high so I don't have to feel that way anymore.
 The difference now, though, is that I don't.
 I don't stay in bed all day and I don't get high.
 I do what I can to get through the day, and eventually these feelings pass.
 They come back again, but I know that I won't feel like that forever.

 I also get to have moments in my life where I am truly happy.
 I never could have said I was happy before and actually meant it.
 I truly believed that the solution to all my problems was to drink or get high.
 It worked for a while, but then it stopped working and my life got progressively worse.

 Looking back on the severity of the cocaine overdose relapse keeps it fresh for me that I don’t ever want to go back there.
 The last thing I want to do is end up back in rehab.
 I actually have things in my life that I'm proud of and I have goals.
 I have people who love me and really care about me.
 The way my life is today can be destroyed instantly if I decide to drink or get high.
 I also know that I could have died, easily, and I am grateful to have made it back and grateful to live my life clean and sober.

 My sobriety date is August 12th, 2010, and I do whatever I have to so that date doesn't change.